uw-it-aca/scriptlocker/sh/k8s_aliases/README.md

 ## .k8s_aliases

 Small set of aliases for convenient kubectl interaction and visible context in the command prompt.

-Copy this file to your home directory and add the line ". .k8s_aliases" to the .bash_aliases file also in your home directory.
+To install, copy this file to
+your home directory and add the line ". .k8s_aliases" to the .bash_aliases file also in your home directory.